How To Help An Employee Return To The Workplace After Traumatic Brain Injury

 The important thing for you as an employer is to not apply a one-size-fits-all response.
 Instead, take the time to personally discuss the injury with your staff member and their needs.

 Any brain injury can have a wide range of effects.
-The most well-known symptoms are confusion or difficulty remembering things, but it can also greatly impact everything from vision to social skills or behavior.
+For instance, in concussion cases, symptoms often don’t arise for hours or days after the injury.
+This can complicate matters for those seeking workers’ compensation benefits, because it can be difficult to directly tie the injury to work if it is not immediately reported.
+A workplace injury victim needs to approach a workers compensation lawyer for legal advice.
+If the employee got disabled as a result of a workplace accident, a work accident lawyer and a social security disability lawyer will also be able to help prove that the injury happened in the workplace.
+In addition, the most well-known symptoms of a brain injury are confusion or difficulty remembering things, but it can also greatly impact everything from vision to social skills or behavior.
 In the vast majority of cases, these symptoms gradually fade with time, but more severe injuries can be debilitating and have life-long psychological effects.

 To really address the injury and ensure a smooth transition back into the team, you need to be sure their unique needs or issues are addressed.
 Considering these factors can help with establishing a plan for a gradual, healthy transition: